 I held it as if it was a prize I’d won.
 Even with its blemishes and imperfect shape, it looked fabulous to me, and I knew it would be the best tomato I will have eaten this year.
 Such a harvest cannot be paired with just any run-of-the-mill ingredient.
 No, it would have to be something just as exceptional that would marry with this beautiful tomato.
 I quickly realized that I had the perfect accompaniment in my fridge–burrata cheese!

-If you are in the Los Angeles area, you are in luck, because I can recommend the best one I know–it’s made by the Gioia Cheese Company (I find it at most Italian delis.)
+If you are in the Los Angeles area, you are in luck, because I can recommend the best one I know–it’s made by the Gioia Cheese Company (I find it at most Italian delis).
+Di Stefano and Franco and Angelo cheese companies in LA are also good.

 What is Burrata Cheese?

-Burrata is a very soft cheese; it has a fresh mozzarella skin on the outside, which hides a rich, creamy, and flavorful ricotta-like center.
+Burrata is a very soft cheese; it has a fresh mozzarella skin on the outside, which hides a rich, creamy, and flavorful stringy, gooey center called stracciatella.
 It’s difficult to describe, but a food editor of the LA Times had a great analogy: “Burrata is to mozzarella, what foie gras is to chicken liver.”
 This is why I chose to have it with my first tomato of the summer–it’s a match made in food-heaven.

 Burrata cheese is best eaten plain to enjoy its wonderful flavor.
 I usually put it on a plate and let everyone help themselves with a little bread, olive oil, sliced tomato (with salt) and basil.
 That’s all that’s needed for a gorgeous open-face sandwich, too (otherwise known as today’s lunch)!